RTO-Websites/post-gallery/trunk/README.txt

 3. This screenshot shows the litebox-gallery

 == Changelog ==
+= 1.10.0 =
+* Add new chunk-upload with progress-bar
+* Add slider widget for elementor

 = 1.9.0 =
 * Add function to rename and multi-rename images